pyfisch/rfcs/text/0000-crate-name-transfer.md

 - Decision to terminate the experiment may be delivered by filing an issue containing the safeword message above.
 A pre-prepared note will be added to the readme and the repository will be [archived].

+- 6 months after the "crates.io crate name transfer team" has started accepting requests they will have a review meeting with the "crates.io team" to discuss how things can be altered and improved.
+(Unless the experiment is terminated before.)

 [audit]: https://github.com/rust-lang/crates.io/issues/1548
 [archived]: https://help.github.com/articles/about-archiving-repositories/